Legal Proceedings During Commonwealth Act 1660: The act

-The Act ended by lamenting that it was "necessary to mention Diverse pretensed Acts and Ordinances" of the previous rulers and declaring their titles "most Rebellious, Wicked, Trayterous and Abominable Usurpations Detested by this present Parliament as opposite in the Highest Degree to His Sacred Majestyes most Just and undoubted Right to whom and to His Heires and Lawfull Successors the Imperiall Crownes" belonged.
+The act ended by lamenting that it was "necessary to mention Diverse pretensed Acts and Ordinances" of the previous rulers and declaring their titles "most Rebellious, Wicked, Trayterous and Abominable Usurpations Detested by this present Parliament as opposite in the Highest Degree to His Sacred Majestyes most Just and undoubted Right to whom and to His Heires and Lawfull Successors the Imperiall Crownes" belonged.

-This together with the Act of Oblivion put an end to legal doubts over the events of the preceding period.
-However a further Act, Legal Proceedings During Commonwealth Act 1661, had to be passed the following year to deal with certain issues arising out the exclusion from the Act of Oblivion and from the attainder of the Regicides.
+This together with the Act of Oblivion (12 Cha.
+2. c.
+11) put an end to legal doubts over the events of the preceding period.
+However a further act, the Legal Proceedings During Commonwealth Act 1661 (13 Cha.
+2. St. 1. c.
+15), had to be passed the following year to deal with certain issues arising out the exclusion from the Act of Oblivion and from the attainder of the Regicides.
+It was then followed by Legal Proceedings During Commonwealth Act 1662 (14 Cha.
+2. c.
+25).